-The Company's trade receivables had one customer that represented more than 10% of the balance of trade receivables, representing 11.1% of the balance of trade receivables as at September 30, 2019 (December 31, 2018 - two customers represented 13.8% and 11.5%).
+The Company's trade receivables had two customers that represented more than 10% of the balance of trade receivables, representing 11.7% and 11.0% of the balance of trade receivables as at June 30, 2019 (December 31, 2018 - two customers represented 13.8% and 11.5%).
 The Company believes that its expected credit losses are limited due to the protection afforded to the Company by the Perishable Agricultural Commodities Act (the "PACA") for its sales in the United States, which represent the majority of the Company's annual sales.
 The PACA protection gives a claim filed under the PACA a first lien on all PACA assets (which include cash and trade receivables of the debtor).
 PACA fosters trading practices in the marketing of fresh and frozen fruits and vegetables in interstate and foreign commerce.
 It prohibits unfair and fraudulent practices and provides a means of enforcing contracts.
 Historical write-offs have represented less than one-half of 1% of sales.

 Trade receivables for each customer were evaluated for collectability and an allowance for doubtful accounts has been estimated.
-As at September 30, 2019, the allowance for doubtful accounts balance was \$5 (2018 - \$50).
-The Company has not recorded bad debt expense during the three and nine months ended September 30, 2019 (2018 - \$nil).
+As at June 30, 2019, the allowance for doubtful accounts balance was \$50 (2018 - \$50).
+The Company has not recorded bad debt expense during the three and six months ended June 30, 2019 (2018 - \$nil).

-As at September 30, 2019, 98.1% (2018 - 89.2%) of trade receivables were outstanding less than 30 days, 0.9% (2018 - 9.5%) were outstanding for between 30 and 90 days and the remaining 1% (2018 - 1.3%) were outstanding for more than 90 days.
+As at June 30, 2019, 97.7% (2018 - 93.0%) of trade receivables were outstanding less than 30 days, 1.1% (2018 - 5.9%) were outstanding for between 30 and 90 days and the remaining 1.2% (2018 - 1.1%) were outstanding for more than 90 days.
 Trade receivables are considered past due based on the contract terms agreed to with a customer.
 Aged receivables that are past due are not considered impaired unless customer specific information indicates otherwise.